magento/devdocs/guides/v1.0/config-guide/config/magento-mode.md

 For more information, see <a href="#mode-specify">Specify a mode</a>.

 <h2 id="mode-default">Default mode</h2>
 As its name implies, default mode is how the Magento software operates if no other mode is specified.
-Default mode is not optimized for a production environment.

 In default mode:

 *	Errors are logged to the file reports at server, and never shown to a user
 *	Static view files are cached
+*	Default mode is not optimized for a production environment

+<p class="q">Reviewer: It would be nice to say clearly why default mode is not recommended for production.</p>

 For more information, see <a href="#mode-specify">Specify a mode</a>.